Biomedical Engineering

 Would you like to improve healthcare by developing and applying new technologies?
 To decrease the number of patients through preventive technology?
 Or to find safer solutions to treat patients?

 Researcher and designerBiomedical engineers, who are trained on the crossroads of engineering and medical and biological sciences, are required to realize future health care.
 As a student, you will be trained to work in multidisciplinary teams, to have a broad overview, to create innovative devices and to perform research that forms a basis for better and more sustainable healthcare (in terms of costs and manpower).
 You will be both researcher and designer, the best basis for an academic professional.Real-life problemsYou will study topics in the field of imaging techniques (like MRI, PET,CT), medical robot design, prosthetics and orthotics, implants and artificial organs, tissue engineering and biomaterials, as well as aspects of medical ethics.
 During the programme, you will work on real-life problems, such as designing artificial heart valves that last longer, studying the process of joint implant ingrowth by bone, automatic analysis of MRI images to check for abnormalities.Different backgroundsYou will learn to communicate and collaborate with engineers, physicians, biologists and biochemists, all with different backgrounds.
-This is necessary for research and design of new diagnostic
+This is necessary for research and design of new dia

 Ready to apply?